 A C cell battery is wired in series to a homemade electric motor.
 The homemade electric motor consists of a C cell battery, two paperclips taped to each terminal of the battery and a stack of 3 small magnets.
 The wire connecting the motor to the second battery is held in place with tape.

 Figure 22.
 A simple electric motor powered by two batteries connected in series.
 A first wire (Wire 1) connects the positive terminal of the first battery with the negative terminal of the second battery.
 A second wire (Wire 2) connects the positive terminal of the second battery with the axle support to create a closed loop.

 - Create a motor using a 9-V battery, like the batteries used to power smoke detectors.
 Note that you will need to use at least one wire, as this type of battery has the positive and the negative terminals of the battery on the same side.

 - What other elements of the motor could you change to make your motor go faster or slower?
 Remember to change one element at a time and observe its effect before changing the next element.

 - For a more advanced science project, use a voltage probe, a digital multimeter (set to measure frequency), or an oscilloscope to calculate the rate of motor spin for the different magnet strengths.
-How to calculate the rate of motor spin using a voltage probe is described in this Vernier source.

 - Use the same kit to explore how electricity is generated by following the directions in these projects: Shed Light on Electric Generators: Do More Coils Generate More Electricity? and Power Move: Manipulating Magnets to Improve Generator Output.